webiny/docs.webiny.com/docs/cms-guides/get-started-webiny-administration.md

 ---
 id: get-started-webiny-administration
-title: Webiny Administration
+title: Webiny administration
-sidebar_label: Webiny Administration
+sidebar_label: Webiny administration
 ---

-Webiny Administration, or just "admin" for short, is the control system behind your website.
+Webiny administration, or just "admin" for short, is the control system behind your website.
 This is the place where you create and manage your content, as well as create additional users and give them access to your administration.

 Each website you have has it's own administration, and all the pages and users that you create under one website are only part of that particular website, they are not shared across other websites you might host on Webiny.